 Choosing between a memory foam vs a hybrid mattress depends entirely on you.
 There’s no right answer, just which one provides you with the level of comfort and support that you need.

-Remember no matter what mattress option you go for, the only way you can decide if it’s right for you is to try it.
+Remember no matter what option you go for, the only way you can decide if it’s right for you is to try it.

-If a mattress is offering a trial period, take advantage.
+If a brand is offering a trial period, take advantage.
 Spend some nights on it and see if it’s something you can comfortably sleep on or not.
 If you’re in a store, try to lay on it for at least 20 minutes to see how it might support you during the night.